 Little Milton School is at the heart of its village, participating in the Little Milton fete and contributing to the village newsletter, as well as welcoming members of the community to our services at the Church and annual Maypole Dance.

-These include after school and lunchtime activities such as art club, cross country running, library club, football club and various other sports.
-Years 5 and 6 have the opportunity to go on a residential course to try new and challenging activities.
+These include after school and lunchtime activities such as art club, singing club and various other sports.
+Years 4, 5 and 6 have the opportunity to go on a residential course to try new and challenging activities.
 We also enjoy a wide range of outings to nature reserves and farms, a pantomime, the Oxfordshire Youth Orchestra at the Sheldonian in Oxford, cooking classes at Le Manoir aux Quat’ Saisons, and many more.